Files in the top-level directory from the latest check-in

 - Small source & binaries

-- Builds into a single, self contained binary for easy deployment
+- Builds into a single, self contained binary

 - Sources in literate format, using a Markdown variant

 For most systems (FreeBSD, NetBSD, OpenBSD, macOS, Linux):

 You will need a standard C compiler and